ssbc/ssb-ebt/README.md

 ## Config

-You can use `ebt.maxNumConnections` and `ebt.modeChangeThreshold` to configure the replication limiter.
+You can use `ebt.maxNumConnections` and `ebt.modeChangeThreshold` in your config file to configure the replication limiter.

 ## License